Long COVID: The Long and the Short of It

 Early research also suggests that taking Paxlovid will reduce your Long COVID risk.

-The research on Long COVID is expanding, and what we learn can only help us to respond better.
+Information on Long COVID is expanding, and what we learn can only help us to respond better.
+You can learn more about the research being done, or even join a study yourself.

 The best way to avoid Long COVID (or having symptoms recur or intensify) is to avoid getting COVID.
 I know it’s easier said than done, but for tips on how to reduce your risk, visit the "Stay Healthy" section on WhenToTest.org.